Git-abby/login-app/README.md

 3. Add Firebase Authentication (enable Email/Password and Google sign-in methods).
 4. Create a Firestore database (choose "Start in Test mode" for ease of development).
 5. Create a new web app in Firebase and get the configuration keys.
-6. Create a `.env` file in the root of your project and add your Firebase configuration as below:

 ```plaintext
 REACT_APP_API_KEY=your-firebase-api-key